 One of the greatest contributors to our sense of self-worth is how useful we are in the situations in which we find ourselves.
-Decent people want to contribute to just causes around them.
+Decent people want to contribute to noble causes around them.
 Good employees want to be valuable to their employers.
-Dedicated parents want to be effective in raising mature, happy adults.
+Dedicated parents want to be effective in raising mature, stable adults.

 That wasn't sufficiently appealing to me.

-I asked if he could prescribe for me a sedative to calm my nerves because I get anxious when sharp metal objects are jabbed into my mouth.
-My dentist said he didn’t prescribe meds, but he offered to give me nitrous oxide instead (in addition to the Novocaine).
+I asked if he could also prescribe me a sedative to calm my nerves because I get anxious when sharp metal objects are jabbed into my mouth.
+My dentist said he didn’t prescribe meds but offered to give me nitrous oxide instead.

 Well, that sounded interesting.